The Detail Tab

 Remove Pay Items

-Use this method whenever a Pay Item should no longer be associated with a Position.
-This does not remove the Pay Type from the Personnel > Pay Types page, rather it only deletes the selected Pay Items within the Scenario.
-Note that there is no undo, the Pay Item needs to be re-added by editing the position or via import.
+Use this method whenever a pay item should no longer be associated with a position.
+This does not remove the pay type from the Personnel Budgeting > Personnel Budgeting Setup > Pay Types page; rather, it only deletes the selected pay items within the selected scenario.
+Note that there is no option to reverse deleted pay items - the pay items need to be re-added by editing the position or via import.

 Notes

-• If the detail tab has rows but no amounts in the columns, select all the rows and click Recalculate/Return to original rates.
-This normally occurs because the Pay Items have been imported or copied and there was an error causing them to be created but not populated.
+• If the Detail tab has rows but no amounts in the columns, select all the rows and click Recalculate/Return to Original Rates.
+This normally occurs because the pay items have been imported or copied and there was an error causing them to be created but not populated with the appropriate values.

 Was this article helpful?